Monotonic Learning in the PAC Framework: A New Perspective: Introduction

+To better understand these phenomena, it is essential to revisit the theoretical foundations of generalization in machine learning.
+The Probably Approximately Correct (PAC) learning framework~\cite{valiant84} provides a foundational formalism for analyzing and quantifying generalization behavior.
+In this framework, the generalization performance of algorithms guided by the Empirical Risk Minimization (ERM) principle is captured by the sum of approximation error and estimation error.
+The approximation error is determined by the choice of hypothesis space, while the estimation error, influenced by the training set size, decreases as the training set grows larger~\cite{shalev2014understanding}.
+Although these theoretical bounds offer valuable insights, their practical application is often challenging, particularly when empirical results deviate from standard expectations.
+The existence of such cases has led to critical examination of the assumptions underlying generalization bounds.
+Notably, \citet{viering2019open} pose a pivotal question that forms the focus of this paper: “What conditions must a learner satisfy to be monotone?”

-\paragraph{Our approach.} In this work, we provide an alternative view on the learning process in the framework of PAC learning.
-Probably approximately correct (PAC)~\cite{valiant84} is a framework for understanding the learnability of algorithms and models.
-Given a machine learning problem that is PAC learnable, the generalization loss of the output model of the learning algorithm must be bounded by an arbitrary small value $\epsilon\in[0,1]$ with a confidence $1-\delta$ for arbitrary small $\delta\in[0,1]$, provided that the size of a training set is sufficiently large.
-Fixing the size of the training set, it will enforce a higher probability to allow an output model with potentially larger generalization loss (i.e., an output model is more likely to achieve the goal if we lower the performance bar).
-Studying the derivative for the mapping from $\epsilon$ to $1-\delta$ then yields a probability density function, or a distribution, for a measure of the lower bound performance of a learned model.
-Increasing the sample size effectively moves the distribution closer to $0$ (shown in Figure~\ref{fig:probability-2} as the value of $m$ increases).
+In this work, we provide an alternative view on the learning process in the framework of PAC learning.
+Given a machine learning problem that is PAC learnable, the generalization error of the output model of the learning algorithm must be bounded by an arbitrarily small value $\epsilon > 0$ with a confidence $1-\delta$ for arbitrary small $\delta\in[0,1]$, provided that the size of a training set is sufficiently large.
+Fixing the size of the training set, an output model is more likely to exhibit a potentially larger generalization error as the probability increases (i.e., the model is more likely to meet the objective if the performance threshold is lowered).
+Analyzing the derivative of the mapping from $\epsilon$ to $1-\delta$ reveals a probability density function, or a corresponding distribution, that represents the upper bound on the generalization error of a learned model.
+Increasing the sample size effectively moves the distribution closer to the minimum generalization error (shown in \cref{fig:probability-2}).